Skip to content

 Curriculum

-• Obtain data on future pupil population to facilitate advanced planning
+• Future pupil population data is obtained to facilitate advanced planning

 • Induction programme for all new pupils, special arrangements made where needed